Biography"Understanding ourselves through the study of psychology can be one of those transformational experiences."

 Dr. Krewson teaches in the Psychology program, and loves working with students in the theory based courses.
 “I believe in the transformational power of education.
 I know that it has made a huge difference in my life.
 Understanding ourselves through the study of psychology can be one of those transformational experiences.
 Because of my own life journey, I am passionate about critical thinking, so I poke and prod my students to really think about their thinking.
 My students get tired of me talking about metacognition, but I believe it is one of the most empowering intellectual skills we can foster in students.”

-Dr. Krewson has four grown children and two young grandchildren.
+Dr. Krewson has four grown children and three young grandchildren.
 She returned to Scottsdale, Arizona when she left her administrative positions to be closer to her family.
 She is a lifelong adventure junkie.
 She has jumped out of airplanes, rappelled off the tallest building in San Diego, zip-lined in Costa Rica, flown over the NAZCA Lines in Peru, completed a 7-day, 150 mile footrace through the Sahara desert, and studied Shamanism in the Amazon jungle.
+She and her husband enjoy golf and scuba diving.
 She is fluent in Spanish and considers Mexico to be her second home.